AlexsanderHamir/GenPool/README.md

 ## Performance

-**GenPool** is built for high-throughput, low-latency use cases.
 The following benchmarks compare GenPool with Go's `sync.Pool` (which is tightly integrated with the runtime and optimized for short-lived object reuse).

 ### Benchmark Summary